Austin Events Calendar: December 2020 & January 2021

 German Free School of Austin

 The German-Texan Heritage Society's annual market offers shoppers handmade, imported crafts, decorations, ornaments and more.
-Browse the market, visit Sankt Nikolas, listen to traditional German Christmas music and enjoy a cup of Glühwein (hot spiced wine), gingerbread cookies and other sweet baked treats.
+Browse the market, listen to traditional German Christmas music and take home Christmas Stollen made by the New World Bakery and German cookies from Silke’s German Gourmet Cookies.
+The 2021 market requires a German-Texan Heritage Society membership.

 Austin's New Year